VM size: Performance best practices for SQL Server on Azure VMs

 Overview

 When you're creating a SQL Server on Azure VM, carefully consider the type of workload necessary.
 If you're migrating an existing environment, collect a performance baseline to determine your SQL Server on Azure VM requirements.
-If this is a new VM, then create your new SQL Server VM based on your vendor requirements.
+Use the vCPU and memory configuration from your source machine as a baseline for migrating a current on-premises SQL Server database to SQL Server on Azure VMs.
+If you have Software Assurance, take advantage of the Azure Hybrid Benefit to bring your licenses to Azure and save on SQL Server licensing costs.

-If you're creating a new SQL Server VM with a new application built for the cloud, you can easily size your SQL Server VM as your data and usage requirements evolve.
-Start the development environments with the lower-tier D-Series, B-Series, or Av2-series and grow your environment over time.
+If this is a new VM, then create your new SQL Server VM based on your application requirements.
+If you're creating a new SQL Server VM for a new application built for the cloud, you can easily scale your SQL Server VM as your data and usage requirements evolve.
+Start development environments with the lower-tier D-Series, B-Series, or Av2-series and grow your environment over time.

-Memory-optimized M-series VMs
+Memory optimized M-series VMs

 The M-series offers vCore counts and memory for some of the largest SQL Server workloads.